chpill/local-4clj/README.md

 If you have none of the above, my recommendation would be to [install boot](https://github.com/boot-clj/boot#install) and go from there.

+Open `http://localhost:4000` in your favorite browser (with JS enabled), you should now see the interface of the [nightlight] editor.
+Go to the `src` directory (in the left side-bar), then to your current problem difficulty, then to the number of the problem.

 The `(def __ ...)` part is there to help you format your code in the way 4clojure expects it.
 Oftentimes, you will need to write a function in there: